South Humber Bank Energy Centre

 EP UK Investments (EPUKI) acquired South Humber Bank Power Station from Centrica in 2017.
 The existing Power Station site includes a twin Combined Cycle Gas Turbine (CCGT) power plant and its cooling water pumping station, and areas of undeveloped land.

-We are proposing to submit a planning application, supported by an Environmental Impact Assessment (EIA), for the development of an Energy Centre powered by Refuse Derived Fuel (RDF) on land within the existing Power Station site.
+EP SHB Limited, whose parent company is EP UK Investments, is proposing to develop an Energy Centre powered by Refuse Derived Fuel (RDF) on land within the existing Power Station site.
 The Project is known as the South Humber Bank Energy Centre.

 The South Humber Bank Energy Centre would support around 50 permanent jobs and be capable of operating for around 30 years.
 This considerable investment, of around £300m, follows a recent major investment in the existing South Humber Bank Power Station to extend its operational life.